-The Company follows the policy on borrowings and financial sustainability for risk management purposes by adopting common principles and rules of fundraising and financial sustainability for non-financial organisations.
+The Company follows the policy of JSC "Samruk-Kazyna" on borrowings and financial sustainability for risk management purposes by adopting common principles and rules of fundraising and financial sustainability for non-financial organisations.

-The Company has complied with all externally imposed capital requirements throughout 2020 and 2019, including above- mentioned requirements related to loans and borrowings.
+The Company has complied with all externally and internally imposed capital requirements throughout 2021 and 2020, including above- mentioned requirements related to loans and borrowings.

-39 Fair Value Disclosures
+38 Fair Value Disclosures